King-Kyle/project-04/README.md

 * Responsively designed through breakpoints

-* Hand coded a search function
+* Coded a search function

 * Used a jQuery plugin to create lightbox functionality